-Graduate students demonstrating financial need according to the FAFSA may receive up to $8,500 in a subsidized Stafford loan and an additional $12,000 in an unsubsidized Stafford loan (or up to the total annual graduate program cost of attendance, whichever is less).
+Graduate students may borrow up to $20,500 or up to the total annual graduate program cost of attendance, whichever is less.

-What is the grace period for the Stafford Loan?
+What is the grace period for the Federal Direct Loan?

-The Federal Stafford Loan Program allows a grace period of 6 months before students need to begin repayment.
-The 6-month grace period begins after a student withdraws from school, begins attending less than half-time in any semester, or graduates.
+The Federal Direct Loan Program allows a grace period of 6 months before students need to begin repayment.
+The 6-month grace period begins after a student withdraws from school, begins attending less than half-time (To clarify, this means less than six hours for an undergraduate student and less than three hours for a graduate student) in any semester, or graduates.

-Can I pay the interest on my unsubsidized Stafford Loan while I am in school?
+Can I pay the interest on my Unsubsidized Direct Loan while I am in school?

 Yes, it is to your advantage to do this.
 If you do not begin to pay the interest while in school, your accrued interest will be added to the principle of your loan.
-If you want to pay the interest, just indicate it on your Master Promissory Note (MPN), and your lender will send you either a quarterly or monthly interest summary.
+If you want to pay the interest, contact the servicer of your student loan after the loan has disbursed to Meredith.

-What if I don’t have enough money to pay for school, even after grant awards and if I take out the entire Stafford loan for which I am eligible?
+What if I don’t have enough money to pay for school, even after grant awards and if I take out the entire Federal Direct loan for which I am eligible?

 Alternative loans are offered by a number of lenders to assist students in this situation.
 In general, these alternative loans require borrowers to have an established credit history and to demonstrate credit worthiness.
 In addition to alternative loans, students are encouraged to research outside scholarship opportunities.

 The Federal PLUS Loan program is a loan available to the parents of dependent undergraduate students.
 Applicants must pass a credit check to be eligible and may be required to file a financial needs test.
 The maximum loan amount is the estimated cost of attendance minus any other aid you may receive.